AC-Polymer-SDL-4/Stirring-Module/README.md

 - Basic Python Coding

 # Step 1: Order Required Parts
-These are the materials required for the stirring module.
-Currently, the case holds 6 fans with magnets attached, which will make the stir bar within the vial turn.
-However, the design may be changed to accommodate for a different number of fans (of potentially different size).
+These are the materials required for the current design of the stirring module which holds 6 vials.

 | Item | Supplier | Part Number | Number | Cost (USD) | Total Cost (USD) |
 | ---- | ----| ----| ----| ----| ----|